ASSEMBLING CAKEWALK 3d

 3. Separate the pieces

 You can put all the parts in the dishwasher!

 4. Check the cleaning of the nozzle

 You may check that the nozzle is perfectly unblocked with conventional needles for 3D printers.

-If you’re interested in purchasing Cakewalk 3d, please go on this page.
+If you’re interested in purchasing Cakewalk 3d, please go on our online shop.